lightrush/framework-laptop-formula/README.md

 ### `vmware-graphics-acceleration`

 The `vmware-graphics-acceleration` state enables 3D acceleration in VMware Workstation (Player) if its config file was found in the user's directory specified by `desktop_user`, [see](#apply-user-specific-states).
 The state is a no-op in case a config file wasn't found or `desktop_user` was not defined.

+### `post-resume-power-draw-workaround`

+The `post-resume-power-draw-workaround` state applies a workaround for increased power draw after resuming from suspend, when using the `s2idle` sleep mode.
+This workaround should reduce post-suspend idle power usage by about 2-3W.

 ## Credits